 - Attend follow up appointments to review symptoms and determine if the stone has passed

 Many patients become alarmed when they notice a red tinge to their urinary in the days following extracorporeal shock wave lithotripsy.
 It is perfectly normal for a small amount of blood to appear, and the patient is also likely to notice bruising at the treatment site as well as mild back pain.
 All of these effects should dissipate over the course of a few days, but should be addressed by a physician if they begin to worsen.
 Extracorporeal shock wave lithotripsy has proven effective in 70-90% of all cases after a period of three months.
 However, it is not a guarantee for every individual with kidney stones, and some large fragments from ESWL may require further treatment from a physician in order to have them broken down further or removed from the body.

-Extracorporeal Shock Wave Lithotripsy in Jacksonville, FL
+Schedule an Appointment for Extracorporeal Shock Wave Lithotripsy in Jacksonville, FL

 To learn more about extracorporeal shock wave lithotripsy and if you may qualify for this procedure, please contact McIver Clinic today by calling (904) 355-6583 to make an appointment with one of our specialists.
 During this consultation, your physician will be able to give more insight into ESWL and any other treatment options they believe will bring you the most effective relief from your kidney stones.